 AI - Risks

-In addition to the many good possibilities and high potential benefits of artificial intelligence in production engineering, there are also risks to be considered when implementing such capability tools.
+In addition to the many good opportunities and high potential benefits of artificial intelligence in production technology, there are also risks that need to be considered when implementing such capability tools.

-On the one hand, there are risks with regard to a possible malfunction of "artificial intelligence" and the resulting loss of productivity and profitability.
-Malfunctions, on the other hand, have their origin both in inappropriate mathematical modelling (algorithms), incorrect parameterisation (production coefficients) of these algorithms and an insufficient number of data that meet requirements (good data), in order to ensure that the mathematical model always optimises itself and in the correct manner, see also the previous chapter.
+On the one hand, there are risks with regard to a possible malfunction of “artificial intelligence” and the resulting loss of productivity and profitability.
+Malfunctions, in turn, originate from improper mathematical modelling (algorithms), incorrect parameterization (production coefficients) of these algorithms and an insufficient amount of data (good data) in line with requirements to ensure that the mathematical mapping is always self-optimizing and correct, see also the previous chapter.

-In the course of the application of an artificially intelligently controlled production environment, the user of the digitization technology will definitely be confronted with the following questions, which should at best be addressed preventively, within the planning phase of such projects:
+Users of digitalization technology are definitely faced with the following questions during the application of an artificially intelligently controlled production environment, which should at best be addressed preventively during the planning phase of such projects:

-• Has the optimization goal been chosen correctly and is it still valid?
+• Was the optimization goal chosen correctly and is it still valid?

-• With which quality is the optimization goal achieved (goal evaluation)?
+• How well is the optimization goal achieved (goal evaluation)?

 • Who evaluates the optimization quality?

-• Which boundary conditions in the production system relevant to the optimization goal have changed?
+• Which boundary conditions in the production system relevant to the optimization target have changed?

-• How exactly was the plausibility check of the mathematical representation (validation) carried out?
+• How accurate was the plausibility check of the mathematical model (validation)?

-• When did the last valid validation of the mathematical model take place?
+• When was the last valid validation of the mathematical model carried out?

-• Is there a clear documentation of the plausibility check / validation (audit)?
+• Is there clear documentation of the plausibility check / validation (audit)?

-• Were the correct algorithms for machine learning selected?
+• Have the right algorithms been selected for machine learning?

 • Are these algorithms (type & kind) still suitable for the optimization goal?

-• Are the existing control variables (production coefficients) correctly selected or do they have to be readjusted to changed production conditions of the user?
+• Are the control variables (production coefficients) correctly selected or do they have to be readjusted to the user's changed production conditions?

 • Are there any programming errors within the mathematical model?